Tesvin/mern-login-app/DOCUMENTATION.md

 This resource handles operations carried out on a User entity.

+- GET /api/user/:username: Fetch user details
-- GET /api/users: Fetch all users
+    - Description: Returns a list of all users registered on the platform.